blog1729/blog1729.github.io.OLD/_posts/2015-03-12-forward-futures-contract.md

 > Then $\beta_{\bar{V}} = a$ for any given number $a$.

 The proof of the above proposition boils down to calculating $\text{Cov} (K_{\bar{V}}, K_M)/\sigma_M^2$.
 A straightforward corollary is that when $a=0$, $\beta_{\bar{V}} = 0$ and hence $\mu_{\bar{V}} = r_F$.

+### Notes

+* In case of hedging with futures account, there can be a possibility of loss or gain because of the marking to the market payments.
+But this does not exist when one hedges using a forward contract and the only downside of this is the default risk.

 * * *